Orepap/Clust3D/README.md

 The file "Equation.docx" details all the equations used for the neural network training.

 # ADVANCED
-The user can input their own preprocessed data file to be trained by TMDC, by setting the preprocessing parameters to "none".
+The user can input their own preprocessed data file to be trained by Clust3D, by setting the preprocessing parameters to "none".
 ```python
 from TMDC.main import TMDC